wilrib/RubyGem-colissimo_aio/README.md

 This is an unofficial Ruby Gem that allow you to:
 - Generate Colissimo Label in different format (DPL, ZPL and PDF) `(only france actually)`
 - Generate Bordereau Colissimo in PDF
-- Return all informations about a Pickup Point from his ID (address, opening hour, etc)
+- Return all informations about a Relay Point from his ID (address, opening hour, etc)

 TODO:
 - Generate Colissimo Label to other country `(in progress)`
 - Tracking information `(in progress)`
-- Generate Pickup Point Label
+- Generate Relay Point Label

 ## Installation